 The short answer is no. If you are working or have employer group coverage through a spouse, you may want to consider deferring Medicare.

 However, we strongly caution that you to get some advice on what to do if you aren’t sure.
-Sometimes individuals are given misinformation about how and when to defer Medicare.
+Sometimes individuals are given misinformation about how and when to defer or delay Medicare.
 Not enrolling at the right time can lead to lifelong penalties and even periods without health insurance.
 Trust us…that can be costly!

 Retirement doesn’t always mean a clean break from work the day you turn 65.
 For many individuals, working beyond the age 65 is the best choice for a variety a reasons including benefits, personality, life and retirement goals and more.
 If you or your spouse plan on working past age 65 and have employer coverage, then it may make sense for you to defer some or all of your Medicare benefits.

-Roadmap Tip: At age 65 or older (rules are different under 65), Part B deferment is only available to individuals who work for an employer with 20 or more employees.
+Roadmap Tip: At age 65 or older (rules are different under 65), Part B deferment or delay is only available to individuals who work for an employer with 20 or more employees.
 If your company has less than 20 employees, you must sign up for Part A and Part B when you turn 65, and then Medicare pays your insurance claims first and your employer coverage pays second (if a balance remains).